El Paso man arrested for allegedly stealing a truck and leading police on a chase in central El Paso

-EL PASO, Texas (KTSM) – El Paso Police officers arrested a forty-year-old man accused of stealing a truck and leading police on a chase throughout a neighborhood in central El Paso.
+EL PASO, Texas (KTSM) – El Paso Police officers arrested a forty-year-old man who is accused of stealing a truck and leading police on a chase throughout a neighborhood in central El Paso.

 Police arrested Philip Sandoval on Wednesday.
 He has been charged with Aggravated Robbery and Evading Arrest.
 Authorities also said that more charges are pending.